 The Vermont Center for Independent Living’s (VCIL) Home Access Program (HAP) is a statewide program for physically disabled low-income residents of Vermont.
-HAP is intended to help individuals with disabilities be able to live independently in their own homes.
+HAP is intended to help individuals with disabilities to live independently in their own homes.
 The program’s focus is on making modifications to an individual’s bathroom and home entrance, making these areas more accessible.
-While the Home Access Program is not specifically designed for the elderly, a diagnosis of Osteoarthritis, Stroke, or Parkinson’s disease is considered a disability for eligibility purposes, and is commonly seen in elderly individuals.
+While the Home Access Program is not specifically designed for the elderly, a diagnosis of osteoarthritis, stroke, or Parkinson’s disease is considered a disability for eligibility purposes, and is commonly seen in elderly individuals.

 HAP and SWFF are funded by the Vermont Housing and Conservation Board and the Department of Disabilities Aging and Independent Living.

 In order to be eligible for the Home Access Program and / or the Sue Williams Freedom Fund, an individual must be a physically disabled resident of Vermont.

 Neither the age of the applicant nor their home ownership status is considered as eligibility factors for these programs.

 HAP and SWFF income eligibility guidelines require that the individual’s income be no greater than 80% of the HUD median average in the geographic location in which the individual resides.